Laohakunakorn-Group/NLLAB_OT2_Bradford/README.md

 #### Position 6 (Where the OT2 performs the sample dilutions):

 * Fill columns 1&2 with empty 2ml eppendorfs.
+* And one in A3, this is for the positive control.

 **Now select "Run Protocol", Select the OT2 and "Proceed to setup" at the bottom.**